kerimoff/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 This step shows how to execute an action when the pipeline completes the execution.

-**Note:** that Nextflow processes define the execution of asynchronous tasks i.e. they are not executed one after another as they are written in the pipeline script as it would happen in a common imperative programming language.
+**Note:** Nextflow processes define the execution of asynchronous tasks i.e. they are not executed one after another as they are written in the pipeline script as it would happen in a common imperative programming language.

 The script uses the `workflow.onComplete` event handler to print a confirmation message when the script completes.